babichjacob/sapper-firebase-typescript-graphql-tailwindcss-actions-template/README.md

 ```
 Then, go to your repository's Settings > Secrets.
 Copy the result of the command above and save it as a Secret named `FIREBASE_TOKEN`.

-You can test if it's working by making a commit to `master` and checking the Actions tab of your repository to see if your project successfully builds and deploys to Firebase.
+You can test if it's working by making a commit to `main` or `master` and checking the Actions tab of your repository to see if your project successfully builds and deploys to Firebase.

 ### ⚡ Web app
 Many of the fields in `static/manifest.json` (`short_name`, `name`, `description`, `categories`, `theme_color`, and `background_color`) are filled with demonstrative values that won't match your site.
 Similarly, you've got to take new screenshots to replace the included `static/screenshot-1.png` and `static/screenshot-2.png` files.
 If you want, you can add [app shortcut definitions for "add to home screen" on Android](https://web.dev/app-shortcuts/#define-app-shortcuts-in-the-web-app-manifest).
 Once you change `theme_color`, update the `meta name="theme-color"` tag in `src/template.html` to match.